5 Ways to Cut Waste from Your Digital Advertising Campaigns

 Then, run multiple versions of your campaign by A/B testing creative to the same audience segment or testing the performance of the same creative across different audience segments.

-At the conclusion of a campaign, set aside time to analyze your results, drawing insights into why something did or did not perform.
+At the conclusion of a campaign, set aside time to analyze your results and uncover the reasons why something did or did not perform.
 Finally, test your hypothesis in your next test.

 This documented, intentional approach to iteration helps you optimize your campaign strategy over time and spend less time and money on approaches that don’t perform.